wormhole-foundation/wormhole-docs/infrastructure/relayers/run-relayer.md

 In the following example, you'll:

 1. Set up a `StandardRelayerApp`, passing configuration options for our relayer
-2. Add a filter to capture only those messages our app cares about, with a callback to do _something_ with the VAA once we've got it
+2. Add a filter to capture only those messages our app cares about, with a callback to do _something_ with the VAA once received
 3. Start the relayer app

 ```typescript